How Does LendingTree Get Paid?

 Capital One Business Loans Review

-If you live near a Capital One branch and value exceptional customer service over up-front transparency, a Capital One small business loan might be right for you.
+• Our verdict: Established businesses located near a Capital One branch that value exceptional customer service over up-front transparency may be a good fit for a Capital One small business loan.

-Capital One is one of the largest banks in the country, by assets held, offering a plethora of bank accounts, credit cards, loans and more for individuals and small businesses.
+Capital One is one of the largest banks in the country by assets held, offering a wide variety of bank accounts, credit cards, loans and more for individuals and small businesses.
 It has a great reputation for customer service even though it operates mostly online — an interesting conundrum since you can only apply for a Capital One small business loan in person.

 Furthermore, Capital One provides almost no details about how its small business funding options work or even the specific options available.
 That makes it hard to know whether it’s the right choice for you before committing to an application.
-Given the number of satisfied customers, however, we think it’s worth checking your options with Capital One; just don’t forget to scout out the competition, too.
+Given the number of satisfied customers, however, we think it might be worth checking your options with Capital One if you live near a branch — just don’t forget to scout out the competition, too.

 Who is Capital One best for?

 • Established small business owners.
-You won’t be eligible for financing (aside from SBA loans) unless you’ve been in business for at least two years.
+You likely won’t be eligible for financing unless you’ve been in business for at least two years.

-• Small business owners looking for a holistic banking solution.
+• Small business owners looking for an all-in-one banking solution.
 Capital One offers a full suite of business banking products in addition to its loans.
 Keeping everything in-house can simplify your business finances.

 ProductLoan amountsRepayment termEstimated APR rangeFees